MeROS: SysML-based Metamodel for ROS-based Systems: MeROS metamodel

 \subsection{Communication}

 This section depicts the behavioural and structural aspects of communication in the system.
-The diagrams complete presentation from figs. \ref{fig:communication_blocks_bdd}, \ref{fig:communication_blocks2_bdd}.
-Here, the ibd (internal block) and sd (sequence) diagrams are used to present three modes of communication: Topic [R4.1] (sec. \ref{sec:metamodel-topic}), Service [R4.2] (sec. \ref{sec:metamodel-service}) and Action [R4.3] (sec. \ref{sec:metamodel-action}).
+The previous section considers block definition diagrams (bdd).
+In the following part, the internal block diagrams (ibd) and behavioural diagrams are discussed.
+The goal is to present three modes of communication: Topic [R4.1] (sec.~\ref{sec:metamodel-topic}), Service [R4.2] (sec.~\ref{sec:metamodel-service}) and Action [R4.3] (sec.~\ref{sec:metamodel-action}).
+It should be noted that the concept of presentation of communication with and without a dedicated communication component is illustrated on communication with Topics but can also be applied to Services, Actions and Communication Channels.